What Are The Factors Of 14

 Learn Divisibility Rules

 Divisibility rules are shortcuts for determining whether a number is divisible by another number.
-For example, a number is divisible by 2 if it is even, divisible by 3 if the sum of its digits is divisible by 3, and divisible by 5 if it ends in 0 or 5.
+As an example, a number is divisible by 2 if it is even, divisible by 3 if the sum of its digits is divisible by 3, and divisible by 5 if it ends in 0 or 5.
 Knowing these rules can save time when finding factors.

 Understand the Relationship Between Factors and Multiples